AndreBacic/DecisionTreeWriter/README.md

 # Decision Tree Writer

-This package allows you to train a binary classification decision tree on a list of labeled dicts or class instances, and then writes a new .py file with the code for the new decision tree model.
+This package allows you to train a binary classification decision tree on a list of labeled dictionaries or class instances, and then writes a new .py file with the code for the new decision tree model.

 ## Installation
 Simply run `py -m pip install decision-tree-writer` from the command line (Windows)